-- You must have a zero blood alcohol level - You must not exceed a maximum speed limit of 100 km/h
+- You must have a zero blood alcohol level - You must not exceed a maximum speed limit of 100 km/h or

-- Driving without a license is illegal - Speeding and drink driving is dangerous and is against the law. - You could lose your licence or go to jail if you are caught speeding or drink driving.
+- Driving without a licence is illegal - Seatbelts are compulsory for drivers and passengers in Australia. - Speeding and drink driving are dangerous and are against the law. - You could lose your licence or go to jail if you are caught speeding drink driving.

-12 Taking a Part-time Job and Your Work Rights
+9. Taking a Part-time Job and Your Work Rights

-12.1 Allowable Work Hours
+9.1 Allowable Work Hours